sentientghost/Unity-GPU-JPEG-Compression/README.md

-│       |   ├── CameraScript: main script that acts as a camera controller │       |   ├── LinearScript: take image using a linear coding approach │       |   └── CoroutinesScript: take image using a coroutines coding approach │       └── NativePlugins: contains C# script related to alternative methods in Unity │           ├── DirectX11CameraScript: main camera controller script for DirectX 11 │           ├── DirectX11Script: take image using imported DirectX 11 DLL │           ├── CUDAOpenGLCameraScript: main camera controller script for CUDA OpenGL Interop │           └── CUDAOpenGLScript: take image using imported CUDA OpenGL Interop DLL
+│       |   ├── CameraScript: main script that acts as a camera controller │       |   ├── LinearScript: take image using a linear coding approach │       |   └── CoroutinesScript: take image using a coroutines coding approach │       ├── NativePlugins: contains C# script related to alternative methods in Unity │       |   ├── DirectX11CameraScript: main camera controller script for DirectX 11 │       |   ├── DirectX11Script: take image using imported DirectX 11 DLL
+│       |   ├── CUDAOpenGLCameraScript: main camera controller script for CUDA OpenGL Interop │       |   └── CUDAOpenGLScript: take image using imported CUDA OpenGL Interop DLL
+|       └── DemoScript: main script to show a sample implementation of the four solutions
 |
 ├── NativePlugins: Visual Studio project containing all resources required for C++ Plugins │   ├── CUDA_OpenGL_Interop: Source code for the CUDA Interoperability with OpenGL Plugin